What to do when your product backlog becomes overwhelming

 Using a point system to establish your team’s velocity is a clearer way to measure the amount of work that can be completed in a sprint and ensure more efficient resource management.

-A product backlog is an inevitability, but instead of viewing it as a disorganized mess, view it as a list of opportunities.
+A product backlog is inevitable, but instead of viewing it as a disorganized mess, view it as a list of opportunities.
 This mindset can help get people excited about where your product is going and can help teams better understand what they’re working towards.
 Plus, a backlog is the best way to keep the highest priority, biggest impact items front and center.

 Once you have your product backlog organized, run an effective sprint planning meeting to get moving on projects.